How do I set up my Hikvision IP CCTV System - NVR IPCAMERA SECURITY

 Send Email: This will set the NVR to email you on event triggers, with a screenshot of the camera’s view at the time.

-Notify Surveillance Centre: This refers to Hik-Connect and needs to be activated in order to receive push notifications in Hik-Connect.
+Notify Centre: This refers to Hik-Connect and needs to be activated in order to receive push notifications in Hik-Connect.

 Full Screen Monitoring: This will get the NVR to automatically throw up a camera’s live feed in full screen during a trigger for an event set on that camera.